Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Complexity of the Inconsistency Measure Computation

-This result shows that normal ASPs introduced in Section \ref{sec:asp} have the right expressive power to deal with the computational problem at hand. \ We wonder wether we obtain a similar result for FDs.
+This result and the complexity of ASP evaluation (cf. last paragraph of Section \ref{sec:asp}) show that the normal ASPs introduced in Section \ref{sec:asp} have the right expressive power to deal with the computational problem at hand. \ We wonder whether we obtain a similar result for FDs.
 Although for the inconsistency measure the difference between S- and C-repairs does not matter, the next example shows first that there is a difference between S- and C-repairs in the presence of FDs.